 I will bet you any money she’s not thinking about entropy.

-Sue: It’s all about people who sit on their arses all day doing nothing.
+Sue: It’s all about people sitting on their arses all day doing nothing to help themselves.
 Same as last week.

-Zargo’s beard remains a source of fascination to Sue.
+Zargo is still a source of fascination for Sue.

-Sue: He looks like he should be a king on a pack of playing cards.
+Sue: He looks like he should be the king in a pack of playing cards.
 Has anyone ever made a pack of cards based on this story?

 Me: State of Decay playing cards?
 That’s a bit niche.

 Sue: This is very clever.
-Only in Doctor Who could you find a castle disguised as a rocket.
+Only in Doctor Who would you find a castle disguised as a rocket.